elastic/elastic-package/README.md

 These tests allow you to exercise any Ingest Node Pipelines defined by your packages.

+For details on how to configure pipeline test for a package, see the [HOWTO guide](docs/howto/pipeline_testing.md).

 #### System Tests

 These tests allow you to test a package's ability to ingest data end-to-end.